Meeds-io/whitepaper/en/3-meeds.md

 **Staking / long-term investment**
 Meeds DAO rewards loyal investors who want to support Meeds long-term.
 Anyone can stake their unused MEED tokens to earn yields and xMEED tokens.

-Staking reults in the minting of xMEED tokens in proportion of the MEED tokens deposited.
-The xMEED token is Meeds governance token, which is used for voting on DAO proposals.
+When a user stakes MEED tokens, the smart contract locks this deposit and mints xMEED tokens proportionately.

+Meeds DAO uses xMEED as its governance token; therefore, its holders can take part in votes on proposals.

 Additionally, xMEED holders earn minting points that entitle them to mint Deed NFTs.
-This mechanism increases the demand for MEED tokens.

 Minting points accrue over time as long as the stakeholder maintains his stake.
 The formula below allows you to calculate minting points :

  $$ P = xMEED / (xMEED + 12000) * T / 240 $$